JoeyStanley/joeyr/README.md

 vignette, blog post, or (perhaps some day) an article about it.
 For now, look at the help page or email me.

-### Older filtering functions

-Note that there are some depreciated functions related to filtering in the package: `joey_filter` and its helper functions, `joey_do_pca`, `joey_adjust_cutoff`, and `joey_rm_outliers`.
-Those did outlier detection using Cook’s D and I’ve since discovered that the method was inherently flawed.
+Note that there used to be some  functions related to outliers in the package: `joey_filter` and its helper functions, `joey_do_pca`, `joey_adjust_cutoff`, and `joey_rm_outliers`.
+Those did outlier detection using Cook’s D but I’ve since discovered that the method was inherently flawed.
 I also tried to algorithmically determine a cutoff for how much data should be filtered, but I could never get it to work and it always removed too much data.
 Besides, the functions were buggy, slow, and more complicated than probably needed (they were my first attempt at R functions).

-If you used those functions, be aware that I’ll remove them in future versions of the package.
+Be aware that I've removed them in version 0.4 of `{joeyr}`.
 You should switch to `find_outliers` instead.
+If you need to use them you can still find them in the `R_depreciated` folder on GitHub, but they are no longer a part of the package.

-## Group 2: Math functions
+## Group 2: Sociophonetics functions

 Some functions in `joeyr` are essentially mathmatical functions in that they crunch some numbers.
 They’re all relevant to sociophonetic data.